mkwon0712/hello-world/README.md

 # hello-world
 my first repository
-The winter weather is too cold for me.
+The winter is too cold for me.
 I like drinking coffee from my Nespresso machine.